Problem Solving Resource Guide

 (CNCR) is also available for use in this process.
 If informal resoultion has not resolved the complaint, faculty may avail themselves of the formal faculty grievance procedure.
 Grievance policy specifics may be found in Section 7 of the KSU Faculty Handbook.

 KSU is committed to providing training and educational opportunities on conflict resolution.
-This training and education is available through the Center for University Learning, Continuing Education, EEO and Diversity Program Office, EAP as well as thru courses offered through KSU for credit and non credit.
+This training and education is available through the Center for University Learning, Continuing Education, Office of Diversity and Inclusion, EAP as well as thru courses offered through KSU for credit and non-credit.

 - Careers at KSU